appcelerator-archive/ti.sap.odata/documentation/index.md

             Ti.API.error('Error occurred ' + JSON.stringify(err));
         }

-### void request(request, success, error, handler, httpClient, metadata)
+### void OData.request(request, success, error, handler, httpClient, metadata)
 Sends a request containing OData payload to the server.
 Please see the [DataJS documentation for OData.request][datajsrequest] to learn more.
-The first three arguments are required.
-The last three are optional.

 * request[object]: An object that represents the HTTP request to be sent
-* success[function]: A callback function that is executed if the request succeeds.
+* success[function]: A callback function that is executed if the request succeeds (optional).
 Parameters passed to the callback function are:
     * data[object]: Processed data
     * response[object]: Server response
-* error[function]: A callback function that is executed if the request fails.
+* error[function]: A callback function that is executed if the request fails (optional).
 Parameters passed to the callback function are:
     * err[object]: Error object
 * handler[function]: Handler for data serialization (optional)
 * httpClient[object]: Object to use as an HTTP stack (optional)
 * metadata[object]: Object describing the structural metadata to use (optional)

 #### Example
-    DataJS.request({
+    DataJS.OData.request({
             requestUri: uri,
             headers: {
                 'Content-Type': 'application/atom+xml',